What you need to know before integrating or migrating a PingID account into a PingOne environment

 Limit push notifications rule:

 The Limit push notification rule is replaced by an equivalent configuration in the MFA policy.
-If your PingID account uses this rule, you’ll have the opportunity to select the relevant MFA policy configuration during migration.
+If your PingID account uses this rule, you can select the relevant MFA policy configuration during migration.
 Learn more about the Limit push notification configurations in PingOne in Configuring an MFA policy for strong authentication.

 -